Affirmative Action Plan

 ASU is committed to taking affirmative action by increasing opportunities at all levels of employment and by increasing participation in programs and activities by all faculty, staff and students.
 Affirmative action is directed toward minorities, women, special disabled veterans, recently separated veterans, active duty wartime or campaign badge veterans and Armed Forces service medal veterans.

 The Affirmative Action Plan provides policies, procedures, and responsibilities for implementing, monitoring, reporting and communicating compliance with the university's equal employment opportunity or affirmative action policy.
-Responsibility for AAP development, reporting, and monitoring of employment activity have been delegated to the Office of Diversity, Equity and Inclusion.
+Responsibility for AAP development, reporting, and monitoring of employment activity have been delegated to Advancing Inclusion and Culture.

 Responsibility for implementation of and communication about EO or AA policies has been delegated to provosts, vice presidents and the executive director of the Office of Equity and Inclusion.
 Further information on responsibilities related to EO or AA is provided in the Affirmative Action Plan.
 The specific internal and external communication efforts also are provided in the AAP and demonstrate the university's commitment to achieving the goals of affirmative action.